 Today was not a day for learning; it was a day for stickball.
 Even the weather proclaimed it as such; it was warm but not unbearably hot, the sky was clear and cloudless and a beautiful bright blue.
 The dusty yard outside the three-story, crumbling white limestone building was filled with little boys and girls, all sent outside to enjoy the nice day.
 The girls sat outside the back doors, lined up on the low mud-brick wall that lined Sister Margaret's palms.
 All the boys and girls liked to say that Sister Margaret preferred her plants to the children she was supposed to be rearing.
 No one liked Sister Margaret; she was quick to her ruler and downright mean.

 The girls sat on the bricks, with their dolls, and watched as the boys built their stickball diamond with five flat rocks and a stick they dragged in the sand.
 Though the yard was mostly dust, some stunted little trees had cropped up sporadically around the lot, like a fistful of coins someone scattered haphazardly in the sand.
 The yard was lined with another wall of mud-bricks,this one twice as tall as the orphans it kept in, and the children were forbidden to pass beyond it.
 On the other side of the wall was the river, lined with tall, marshy weeds, and even though they couldn't see it, they could certainly smell the swampy muddy stench of the water when the wind blew through the yard.
 The nuns warned them that the river was dangerous.
 Strong currents could drag a little boy or girl downstream, where they'd drown.
-Hungry crocodiles could pop out of the water at a moment's notice and gobble up a little boy or girl standing on the bank like a quick snack.
+Hungry crocodiles could pop out of the water at a moment's notice and gobble up a little boy or girl standing on the bank like a quick snack... never mind that in all her years at the orphanage, Madeline had yet to glimpse one.
 The list of possible dangers went on and on and on.

 No one was climbing the wall today.
 Once the field was set, the boys brought out the sticks and balls.
 They split in two teams: one all boys, and the other all boys except for Madeline.
 One team took positions at the makeshift bases and throughout the dusty field.
 Madeline's team lined up behind the flat, home plate stone and waited to take their turn at bat.